blacha/cogeotiff/README.md

     Mask interleaved  false
 ```

 ### cogeotiff dump

-Dump all tiles for a zoom level (**Warning** if you do this for a large cog this will create millions of files.)
+Dump all tiles for a image (**Warning** if you do this for a large cog this will create millions of files.)

 ```
-cogeotiff dump --file webp.cog.tif --zoom 2 --output output
+cogeotiff dump --file webp.cog.tif --image 2 --output output
 ```

 ### cogeotiff tile